MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Add-MgCommunicationCallLargeGalleryView.md

 Add the large gallery view to a call.
 For details about how to identify a large gallery view participant in a roster so that you can retrieve the relevant data to subscribe to the video feed, see Identify large gallery view participants in a roster.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Add-MgBetaCommunicationCallLargeGalleryView](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Add-MgBetaCommunicationCallLargeGalleryView?view=graph-powershell-beta)

 ## SYNTAX